What is the College Score Card?

 Strengths and Weaknesses of the Data on College Score Card

-The main reason is that the costs described are net costs.
-Not the actual price marked on the website.
-Net price is the school’s average annual cost.
-Things like tuition, living costs, books and fees.
-Minus the average grants and scholarships for federal financial aid recipients.
+This is primarily due to the fact that the costs provided are net costs, not the advertised price visible on a college’s website.
+The net price represents the school’s average annual expenses, encompassing factors such as tuition, living expenses, books, and fees.
+This net price is then adjusted by subtracting the average grants and scholarships awarded to recipients of federal financial aid

 How to Navigate the College Score Card Data